A Novel Plug-and-Play Approach for Adversarially Robust Generalization: Additional Details for Section : Real-World Experiments

-\paragraph{Regression:} We consider the BlogFeedback dataset ~\cite{buza2014feedback} to predict the number of comments on a post.
-We chose the first 5000 samples for training and the last 5000 samples for testing.
-We perform training using the three approaches.
-In our method, we plug $\mathbf{\Delta}^{\star}$ using Theorem \ref{thm:reg_sqerr}.
-We use mean square error (MSE) to evaluate the performance on a test set, which is reported to be the lowest for our proposed approach for the Euclidean and $\ell_\infty$ norm constraints. \paragraph{Classification:} For this task, we use the ImageNet dataset ~\cite{deng2009imagenet} which is available publicly.
+\paragraph{Classification:} For this task, we use the \href{https://image-net.org/}{ImageNet} dataset which is available publicly.
 The dataset contains $1000$ bag-of-words features.
 For training, we used ``Hungarian pointer'' having $2334$ samples versus ``Lion'' with $1795$ samples.
 For testing, we used ``Siamese cat'' with 1739 samples versus ``Tiger'' having 2086 samples.
-Hence the data set is constructed for the out-of-distribution scenario.
 We train the model with the logistic loss by supplying $\mathbf{\Delta}^{\star}$ from Theorem \ref{thm:logit} for our algorithm.
 We use the accuracy metric to evaluate the performance on a test set, and it was observed to be the best for our proposed algorithm.
-The same procedure was applied to test the hinge loss function by supplying $\mathbf{\Delta}^{\star}$ from Theorem \ref{thm:hinge} and we note that our proposed algorithm outperforms the other approaches for the Euclidean and $\ell_\infty$ norm constraints.
+The same procedure was applied to test the hinge loss function by supplying $\mathbf{\Delta}^{\star}$ from Theorem \ref{thm:hinge} and we note that our proposed algorithm performs better than the other approaches for the Euclidean and $\ell_\infty$ norm constraints.
+The parameters used in training for various models is as follows: \begin{enumerate} \item Logistic regression and hinge Loss: In the experiments for minimizing the loss function, we did $500$ GD iterations with step size at $j^{\text{th}}$ iteration as $\eta_j = \frac{0.1}{\sqrt{j}}$, perturbation budget of $\epsilon = 3$ for Euclidean and infinity norm constraint.
+In the inner maximization defined in Eq. \eqref{eq:logit_lpconst} or Eq. \eqref{eq:hinge_lpconst}, we perform $5$ iterations of PGD and TRADES. \item Two-layer neural networks: In the experiments for minimizing the loss function, we did $150$ GD iterations with step size at $j^{\text{th}}$ iteration as $\eta_j = \frac{0.1}{\sqrt{j}}$, perturbation budget of $\epsilon = 0.005$ for Euclidean norm constraint.
+In the inner maximization defined in Eq. \eqref{eq:2layer_gen1}, we perform $15$ iterations of PGD and TRADES.
+In our CCCP approach, we used $3$ outer GD iterations and $5$ inner GD iterations for fixed $h(\mathbf{\Delta})$.